 As soon as practicable following the Offerings, the Company intends to file one or more registration statements on Form S-8 under the Securities Act to register all shares of Common Stock reserved for issuance under the 1995 Plan and the 1997 Stock Plan.
-If the Company files one or more registration statements on Form S-8, non-affiliate holders of shares registered under the Form S-8 that are issuable upon exercise of stock options granted pursuant to the 1995 Plan and the 1997 Stock Plan will be eligible to sell such shares in the public market without regard to the restrictions of Rule 144.
+If the Company files one or more registration statements on Form S-8, non-affiliate holders of shares registered under the Form S-8 that are issuable upon exercise of stock options granted pursuant to the 1995 Plan and the 1997 Stock Plan will be eligible to sell such shares in the public market without regard to the restrictions of Rule 144, subject to the Lock-Up Agreements, as applicable.
 Affiliates will continue to be subject to certain limitations on sale, including the volume restrictions described above, as well as the Lock-up Agreements.